 Public consultation was facilitated through Public Information Centres (PICs) at which the general public was informed about the process and the study findings/recommendations.
 The first PIC occurred on June 24, 2021, and provided members of the public an opportunity to review the work completed to date and to provide input into and comments on the South Fergus MESP and Secondary Plan.
 The second PIC was held on April 13, 2022 to provide members of the public an opportunity to review the findings of the Existing Conditions Report and Preliminary Land Use Options.
-The final PIC will be held in Q2, 2023 and will provide the public an opportunity to review the draft recommendations and preferred land use plan for the Study Area.
-(NTD - this last sentence will be revised following the final PIC and before completion of the report)
+The final PIC was held on May 16, 2023 and provided the public an opportunity to review the draft recommendations and preferred land use plan for the Study Area.
+A Public Meeting, as required by the Planning Act, was held on July 26, 2023.
+Notice of Study Completion will be issued upon Council endorsement of the MESP.